 If you can barely walk…for example, you ask Ish to toss you down a pillow and blanket and put the kids to bed because you just can’t even imagine walking up (let alone down!) the stairs…you may need something to help your muscles calm down.

 You can also use the advice of your high school coach: and “RICE” your aching muscles.
 Remember that?
 Rest, Ice, Compression, & Elevation.
 Yup, I paid attention in school.

 If You’re Really Hurting

 Our muscles will adapt to the new exercise and eventually you’ll feel great on day 2.
 Until then, take a few days to rest if you’re hurting (I mean really hurting…can’t walk up the stairs or squat to…well…you know.) and then get back into it.

 Use some of my favorite essential oils (mentioned above) to help soothe the pain you’re feeling.

 If you workout and you don’t already have a bottle of peppermint oil, you need to remedy that.
 Right now.
 I cannot tell you how many times I’ve loaned out my oils to other derby girls after practice.
 Usually, I end up donating the bottle to their sore muscles because I have another one at home.
-If you want to try oils, the Premium Starter Kit rocks, and is great for beginners:
+If you want to try oils, there are some great options online.

 If you’re only mildly sore, it’s fine to workout again.
 Just listen to your body and if it says “stop”, then stop.
 I do recommend that you don’t do a leg workout two days in a row if your thighs are screaming…you should probably focus on another body part.
 Just don’t forget to stretch those quads!